samerawada92/gitbookHelp/user-guide/web-terminal/user-widgets/positions.md

 ## Column Management

-The default selection of columns displayed in the **Positions** widget is determined by ETNA Trader.
+The default selection of columns displayed in the **Positions** widget is determined by TTG-SIM Trader.
 However, you can always add or conceal certain columns by clicking **Change Columns**.

 ![](../../../.gitbook/assets/screenshot-2020-05-18-at-22.44.03.png)